pankajtandon/vacationplanner/readme.md

 - Install docker on your machine and make sure that the daemon process is running (`docker ps -a` should show the headings (at least) of a table listing running containers).
 - Navigate to the MCP_HOME and run `mvn clean install`.
 This will build your project and place a jar file in the target dir.
-- Navigate to LISTENER_HOME and run `mvn clean install`.
+- Navigate to LISTENER_HOME and run `mvn clean install -Pproduction`.
 This will build your project and place a jar file in the target dir.
 - Navigate to PLANNER_HOME and run `mvn clean install`.
 This will build your project and place a jar file in the target dir.

 To run the app: